🔍 Part 1 – Overview of the Prompts Tab

 • Source Status

-See if the query is backed by strong content sources or not — a helpful signal to identify where you might need to improve credibility.
+See if the prompt is backed by strong content sources or not — a helpful signal to identify where you might need to improve credibility.

-Qwairy gives you full control over your query set so you can continuously adapt to your brand strategy, audience questions, and AI visibility goals.
+Qwairy gives you full control over your prompt set so you can continuously adapt to your brand strategy, audience questions, and AI visibility goals.

-1. Click the “Add Queries” button in the top-right corner of the Queries tab.
+1. Click the “Add Prompts” button in the top-right corner of the Prompts tab.

-2. Enter one or more natural-language queries (e.g., “Is Volkswagen a good electric car brand?”).
+2. Enter one or more natural-language prompts (e.g., “Is Volkswagen a good electric car brand?”).

 3. Assign optional tags and funnel stages.

-4. Select which AI providers you want Qwairy to analyze the query with.
+4. Select which AI providers you want Qwairy to analyze the prompt with.

-💡 You can add as many queries as needed — whether they’re general questions or highly targeted use cases.
+💡 You can add as many prompts as needed — whether they’re general questions or highly targeted use cases.

 🗂 Organize with Tags